-Students who wish to withdraw from the University during a term must notify the Coordinator of Student Success & Retention.
-If withdrawal is authorized, the student will receive the notation "W" on his/her permanent academic record for each course in which s/he is good academic standing; for each course, in which the student is doing failing work, s/he will receive the notation "WF."
+Students who wish to withdraw from the University during a term must notify the Director of Academic Advising and Retention Services.
+If withdrawal is authorized, the student will receive the notation "W" on their permanent academic record for each course in which they are in good academic standing; for each course, in which the student is doing failing work, they receive the notation "WF."
 In the event that a student is seriously injured/ill, receives an official leave of absence, or cannot continue for any acceptable reason, the student will receive a "W" in all registered courses.

 A student who discontinues attending classes without official permission to withdraw will receive a grade of "WF" for all registered courses.

 All students who are dismissed for conduct/behavioral reasons are to leave the campus and remain away until permission to return is granted.
 Any deviation from this policy may result in forfeiting the possibility of readmission.
-Requests for exceptions are to be addressed to the Dean of Students.
+Requests for exceptions are to be addressed to the Vice President of Student Life.

 Students dismissed for academic reasons are able to be on campus visiting unless otherwise noted in their dismissal.
-Students wishing to return to the University must wait at least one semester before re-applying for admission through the Office of the Admissions.
+Students wishing to return to the University must wait at least one semester before re- applying for admission through the Office of the Vice President of Enrollment Services.